Table of Contents

 Arsinoe II was the first Ptolemaic woman to rule as female pharaoh in Egypt, so dedications for her were made at numerous places in Egypt and Greece, renaming entire regions, cities and towns in her honor.
 After the queen’s death around 268 BCE, her cult was established in Alexandria and she was remembered during the annual Arsinoeia festival.

-Being a member of a Macedonian Greek ruling family, Cleopatra VII almost doesn’t belong on the list of Egyptian queens.
-However, she became powerful through the men around her and ruled Egypt for almost three decades.
+Being a member of the Macedonian Greek ruling family, it could be argued that Cleopatra VII does not belong on a list of Egyptian queens.
+However, she became powerful through the men around her and ruled Egypt for more than two decades.
 The queen was known for her military alliances and relationships with Julius Caesar and Mark Antony, and for actively influencing Roman politics.

 By the time Cleopatra VII became the queen in 51 BCE, the Ptolemaic empire was falling apart, so she sealed her alliance with Roman general Julius Caesar—and later gave birth to their son Caesarion.
 When Caesar was murdered in 44 BCE, the three-year-old Caesarion became a co-ruler with his mother, as Ptolemy XV.

 In order to reinforce her position as a queen, Cleopatra VII had claimed to be associated with the goddess Isis.
-Mark Antony became the apparent of Caesar’s authority, and the queen needed him to protect her crown and maintain Egypt’s independence from the Roman Empire.
+After the death of Caesar, Mark Antony, one of his closest supporters, was assigned the Roman Eastern Provinces, including Egypt.
+Cleopatra needed him to protect her crown and maintain Egypt’s independence from the Roman Empire.
 The country became more powerful under Cleopatra’s rule, and Antony even restored several territories to Egypt.

 In 34 BCE, Antony declared Caesarion as the rightful heir to the throne and awarded land to his three children with Cleopatra.
 In late 32 BCE, however, the Roman Senate stripped Antony of his titles and declared war on Cleopatra.
 In the Battle of Actium, Antony’s rival Octavian defeated the two.
-And so the last queen of Egypt committed suicide with the bite of an asp, a venomous snake and a symbol of divine royalty.
+And so, the legend goes, the last queen of Egypt committed suicide with the bite of an asp, a venomous snake and a symbol of divine royalty.

-There were many queens throughout Egypt’s history, but some became more significant for their accomplishments and influence, while others only served as placeholders for the next male to take the pharaoh’s throne.
-Their legacy gave us insight on female leadership, and today’s world could learn from their example.
+There were many queens throughout Egypt’s history, but some became more significant for their accomplishments and influence, while others served simply as placeholders for the next male to take the pharaoh’s throne.
+Their legacy gives us insight into female leadership and the extent to which they had could act independently in ancient Egypt.